ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     node_id: 5
     save key to path cert//cert_5.cert
     ```
-4. Create a server config including the replica information above.
+4. Next, we need to create a configuration file for the servers, which will include the information above.

-    Here is the example of **kv_config.config** including the 4 replicas.
+    Let us call this configuration file **kv_config.config**.
+It should include the following information.
     ```
     {
       region : {